Embedded Vision Design (full-time)

 - You learn to use software tools for image recognition and image processing.

-- You learn to use algorithms and techniques when devising solutions for assignments and working on your own ideas.
+- You learn to use and implement algorithms when devising solutions for assignments and working on your own ideas.

 Block exchange course